db0/Android-Netrunner-OCTGN/README.md

 Changelog
 ---------

+### v.1.1.18

+* Face-down Unique card now can be played when another face up unique card exists.
+* Unique cards also use their restrictions on rezzing as well
+* Setting up the game does not give your opponent an opportunity to glimpse cards in your deck
+* Stopped automated exposes from opponents.
+This is to avoid mistakes from people rushing their actions without reading the pop-up windows.
+Now the game will just announce the attempted expose, and the owner needs to do it manually.

 ### v1.1.17

 * Runs work slightly differently now.
 [F3] does not jack-out the runner as well, but merely triggers the successful run effect (Gabriel, Desperato, Bank Job etc).
 This means that you can use both Bad Publicity tokens and Gabe's/Desperado ability at the same time to trash cards for example.